I received my Ph.D. in Sociology from the University of Wisconsin-Madison.

 I am currently both a Social Science and Humanities Research Council of Canada (SSHRC) and Izaak Walton Killam Postdoctoral Fellow at Dalhousie University.

-In September 2018, I will be 1 of 3 inaugural Donal Hill Fellows at Dalhousie University.
+In September 2018, I will be 1 of 3 inaugural Donald Hill Fellows at Dalhousie University.
 With the support of the Donald Hill Foundation, I will be investigating how brain science is used to explain social issues.
 I am also a Co-I working with Dr. Amy Bombay (PI) and an interdisciplinary team to examine epigenetic, neurobiological, and environmental issues related to First Nations health (Canadian Institutes of Health Research Project Grant).

 My research examines science, medicine, and illness.
 I maintain two interconnected lines of research: